meteatamel/wasm-basics/README.md

 ## WebAssembly: Why?
 What?

-### Wasm in the browser
+### What is WebAssembly?

-[WebAssembly](https://webassembly.org/) (Wasm) is a technology that allows you to compile code written in over 40+ languages and run it inside sandboxed environments in a fast, efficient, and safe way.
-The original use cases were focused on running native code in web browsers and supported by all major browsers.
-For example, there are frameworks like Blazor that enable running C# / ASP.NET code in the browser running on .NET runtime implemented in WebAssembly.
+[WebAssembly](https://webassembly.org/) (Wasm) is a binary instruction format for a stack-based *virtual machine* and a *portable compilation target* for programming languages.

+The original use cases were focused on running native code in web browsers in a fast, portable, and secure way.
+Supported by all major browsers.

 ### Wasm outside the browser